Skip to main content

 Other than when she attended college, Ginny Holland has resided in the Hot Springs/Camas Prairie area for most of her life.
 She earned her associate’s degree in accounting from the University of Montana–College of Technology and her bachelor’s degree in business – Accounting from Montana State University Billings.

-Holland and her husband, Jim, Plains Schools Elementary Principal, reside on the Holland Family Ranch in beautiful Camas Prairie.
+Holland and her husband, Jim reside on the Holland Family Ranch in beautiful Camas Prairie.
 They have three sons: Nate, Ben and Jimmy.
-Relatively new to the "empty nest" life, Holland shared, "I am working on discovering my own interests and hobbies after chasing kids and following them to all their various sporting events for the past 25 years.
-I currently enjoy all kinds of exercise and have even run a few half-marathons.
-I enjoy kayaking on our beautiful rivers and lakes around Western Montana, reading, traveling, spending time with family, and attending Griz football games."
+She enjoys all kinds of exercise and has even run a few half-marathons.
+She also enjoys kayaking on our beautiful rivers and lakes around Western Montana, reading, traveling, spending time with family, and attending Griz football games.

 Family Medicine Network